gitkraken/vscode-gitlens/README.md

 Basic integrations provide issue and pull request auto-linking, while richer integrations (e.g. GitHub) can provide rich hover information provided for auto-linked issues and pull requests, associate pull requests with branches and commits, and provide avatars.

-Additionally, these integrations provide commands to copy the url of or open, files, commits, branches, and the repository on the remote provider.
+Additionally, these integrations provide commands to copy the url of or open files, commits, branches, and the repository on the remote provider.

 - _Open File from Remote_ command (`gitlens.openFileFromRemote`) &mdash; opens the local file from a url of a file on a remote provider
 - _Open File on Remote_ command (`gitlens.openFileOnRemote`) &mdash; opens a file or revision on the remote provider